PudgyPoppins/caps/README.md

 		* when a user gets their own account reported, they see a warning message in the top of their profile, and their background image in the navbar turns red | https://docs.djangoproject.com/en/3.0/ref/contrib/messages/#expiration-of-messages
 			* how about we send an email instead?
 * ## Calendar
-	* add some way to have a created_by attribute to events.
-If you created a network event, or if you are a nonprofit rep, or if it's your personal user event that you created, then add "editable" in fullcalendar
-		* Scratch the editable part, I don't want someone to be able to go into inspect element and edit events.
-Make it a form again, that's the best way!
+	* add a way to filter events shown on the calendar.
+Validity filtration is a must.
+Maybe also nonprofit filtration?
+	* make a regex for an RRULE (and for that matter, a user-friendly field for the RRULE)
 	* since I have sign up events, I'll have to somehow adjust the repeating thing, because you could sign up on one week, but the next week, you would be still be signed up which is bad.
 Or, easy route, sign ups are incompatable with repeating events!
 		* Scratch that!
 Ok, so, events are created the same way that they usually are.
 Sign ups are enabled.
 However, as son as a user signs up to an event, this causes the event to split from the main, repeating one, and create its own one-time-occurence.

 	* Users can 'subscribe' to network calendars and nonprofit calendars, adding all of these events to their calendar.
 They can also just add specific events to their cals

 	* In the javascript for the event update/create, I'm going to have to override some things; the calendar will be determined by an html created dropdown that has the values for the other nonprofits in the network, and their own user calendar.
 When this dropdown value changes, it automatically redirects them to the respective createview/update view of that calendar.
+		* I might not do this, actually
 	* create views and forms
-		* events and calendars will all have crud views.
-Events will have detail views.
 		* Finish adding sign-ups to Events.
 Users can sign up (many users can sign up to one calendar event, so like a reverse fk), but you can also sign up without an account, you just leave your name and email.
-Furthermore, sign-up event creators can add

-	* import events from a google cal
+	* import events from a google cal | https://fullcalendar.io/docs/v3/google-calendar
 	* rss feeds
-	* generate a json to use with the calendar (possibly with django rest framework?)
-Rather than having all of the events in the template

 * ##Organizations
+	* goals and text posts
 	* change the add link so that it sends an invite to the respective user, and they have to accept
 	* orgs can pin nonprofits and networks to their page
 	* add invite to moderator links?
 	* add goals to user profiles when they get created, if they're in an organization
-	* show the email of the leader so that they could be contacted

 	* Organizations are a way for groups of users to connect to specific nonprofits and networks
 		* Organizations can pin nonprofits or networks to their page
 	* Organizations have leaderboards where they sort who has the most hours in their logging (verified plus verified and unverified scores)

 * ##Logging
 	* When a user signs up for an event, after the event has happened, then the nonprofit representative can verify that they helped out
 	* Nonprofit representatives can also add a log for a user without an event